otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 will be encoded in UTF-8.

-To make sure both participants has the same phi during DAKE, sort the instance tag by numerical order and any string passed to `phi` lexicographically.
+To make sure both participants has the same phi during DAKE, sort the instance tags by numerical order and any string passed to `phi` lexicographically.

 As an example, for a Prekey Server running over XMPP, this should be: